Quality and safety measures

 UC Davis Medical Center meets or exceeds national norms in a number of quality-control measures tracked by the Hospital Quality Alliance or HQA, a national public-private collaboration to improve health care.

-In data related to seven key areas — heart attack, heart failure, pneumonia, surgery, emergency department care, preventive care and child asthma — that appeared on the federal Hospital Compare website as of October 2013, UC Davis matched or exceeded both state and national hospitals in 13 of 36 "timely and effective care" measures, such as use of antibiotics at the right time before surgeries.
+In data related to 10 key areas — including heart attacks, heart failure, stroke, pneumonia, blood clots, surgery, emergency department care, preventive care, pregnancy/delivery and child asthma — that appeared on the federal Hospital Compare website as of January 2013, UC Davis matched or exceeded both state and national hospitals in 22 of 40 "timely and effective care" measures, such as prevention and treatment of blood clots and use of antibiotics at the right time before surgeries.
+In ten other measures, results were not available or the hospital had too few patients or cases to report.
 The Hospital Compare website contains data on a wide range of additional quality and safety measures.

 The Hospital Consumer Assessment of Healthcare Providers and Systems initiative or HCAHPS measures patients' perspectives on hospital care.
 Results that appeared on the Hospital Compare website as of October 2013 showed UC Davis Medical Center meeting or exceeding both state and federal averages in one of 10 categories: whether patients were given information about what to do during recovery at home.
 The hospital matched or exceeded state averages in two other areas.